forestryio/forestry.io/hugo/content/docs/settings/fields/blocks.md

 date: 2018-04-23 00:00:00 +0000
 ---

 The **Blocks** field type is a repeatable array of field groups.
 Unlike the [Repeatable Field Group](/docs/settings/fields/repeatable-field-group), however, the field groups within a Blocks field do not all have to be the same.
-Additionally, the field groups usable by a Blocks field are not defined ad-hoc: they must first be set up as [Partial Front Matter Templates](/docs/settings/front-matter-templates/#partial-templates).

 ## Options
 ![Blocks field options](/uploads/2018/04/blocks-field-ui.png)